flyingmachine/brave-clojure-web/content/7-read-and-eval.md

 ## Macros

-Macros are actually just functions.
+Macros actually behave very similarly to functions.
 They take arguments and return a value, just like a function would.

 What makes them interesting and powerful is the way they fit in to the evaluation process.
 Let's look at an example: